keenlabs/Keen-Docs/source/api/reference.rst

 Description
 -----------

-GET returns all the available saved insights for the specified project as well as links to child-resources.
+GET returns all the available Saved Queries for the specified project as well as links to child-resources.

 ------------
 Request Body